dgraph-io/pydgraph/README.md

   # ...
 ```

-`client.query()` uses a read-only transaction to execute the query.

 To create a read-only transaction that executes best-effort queries, call
 `DgraphClient#txn(read_only=True, best_effort=True)`.
 Best-effort queries are
 faster than normal queries because they bypass the normal consensus protocol.